Eligibility for workers’ compensation after a forklift accident

 - Manufacturing facilities.
 Forklifts are used to move raw materials, in-process products, and finished goods within the factory.

-- Farming & Agriculture.
+- Farming & agriculture.
 Forklifts are used to move heavy loads of crops, feed, and equipment on farms and in food processing facilities.

 - Retail.
 Forklifts are used in large retail stores and shopping centers to move merchandise and supplies.